top of page

 Peacemakers and Problem Solvers (PMPS)

-Diocesano Laura Montoya School in Chigirodó, Colombia.
+Diocesano Laura Montoya School in Chigirodó

 Children Against Mines Program (CHAMPS)